ECOS Release Notes

 Version 7 | Version 8

 Version 8 of the ECOS products SBS, SMA, SOS, ACA and TMA replaces the previous version 7.
-In the VS-NfD-approved area, version 8 of SBS and SMA follows on from the expiring approval of version 7.
-Version 8 was approved by the BSI for VS-NfD with a time limit of 31.05.2028.
+Regarding the VS-NfD-approved SBS and SMA versions, version 8 supersedes the expiring approval of version 7.
+The BSI has approved version 8 for VS-NfD, which expires on 31 May 2028.

-Version 8 enables the differentiation of different security zones for connection targets in the network.
-This allows targets that are reached via a secure network to be separated from targets on the public internet.
-This makes it possible, for example, for authorities to use the approved SBS to participate in video conferences that are not operated within the secure official network as part of international cooperation with other European authorities.
+Version 8 enables the differentiation between different security zones for connection destinations within a network.
+This allows destinations reached via a secure network to be separated from those on the public Internet.
+This allows, for example, authorities to use the BSI-approved SBS to participate in video conferences that are not operated within the secure official network as part of international cooperation with other European authorities.
 In the private sector environment, the security zones can be used as required in accordance with the requirements of the established confidentiality levels.

 The update can now be obtained from our update server via the appliance or the Secure Boot Stick.
 If the systems do not receive automatic updates, you can install the update via the administration interfaceunder ECOS Appliance → Actions → Update or via the SBS desktop under Start menu → System Update → Software.